Hope fading as deaths in Turkey, Syria quake pass 11,000

 “Statistically, today is the day when we’re going to stop finding people,” he said.
 “That doesn’t mean we should stop searching.”

-Alexander cautioned that the final death toll may not be known for weeks because of the sheer amount of rubble that needs to be sifted.
+Alexander cautioned that the final death toll may not be known for weeks because of the sheer amount of rubble.

 The last time an earthquake killed so many people was 2015, when 8,800 died in a magnitude 7.8 quake in Nepal.
 A 2011 earthquake in Japan triggered a tsunami, killing nearly 20,000 people.

-Cold weather added to the misery of residents who lost their homes.
-Many survivors in Turkey slept in cars, government shelters or outdoors.
+Many of those who survived the earthquake lost their homes and were forced to sleep in cars, government shelters or outdoors amid rain and snowfall in some areas.

 “We don’t have a tent, we don’t have a heating stove, we don’t have anything.
-Our children are in bad shape.
-We are all getting wet under the rain and our kids are out in the cold,” Aysan Kurt, 27, said.
+Our children are in bad shape,” Aysan Kurt, 27, said.
 “We did not die from hunger or the earthquake, but we will die freezing from the cold.”

-Erdogan, on this tour of quake-hit areas, acknowledged that there were problems early on in the response but said it had improved.

-He said the government would distribute 10,000 Turkish lira ($532) to affected families.

-The quake comes at a sensitive time for Erdogan, who faces presidential and parliamentary elections in May amid an economic downturn and high inflation.
-Perceptions that his government mismanaged the crisis could severely hurt his standings.
+The disaster comes at a sensitive time for Erdogan, who faces an economic downturn and high inflation.
+Perceptions that his government mismanaged the crisis could hurt his standing.

+On his tour of hard-hit areas, he said the government would distribute 10,000 Turkish lira ($532) to affected families.

 Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, blamed the devastation on Erdogan’s two-decade rule, saying he had not prepared the country for a disaster and accusing him of misspending funds.